How To Tell Your Company’s Brand Story

 Therefore, it is vitally important to create your brand story with the challenges that stop your ideal consumer from achieving the success they desire in mind.
 Comprehending such challenges will help you empathize with your target audience and their everyday struggles.
 Your compassion will also help them to resonate with your brand.

-With your consumer as the hero of the story, you can show a tangible transition of their problem and the solution that your company could provide through them.
+With your consumer as the hero of the story, you can illustrate a tangible transition from their problem to the solution that your company can provide.
 One company that has done well at making its consumers the hero of its story is Warby Parker.